JabRef/user-documentation/en/cite/openofficeintegration.md

 ## Known issues

 * Make sure to save your Writer document in OpenDocument format (odt).
 Saving to Word format will lose your reference marks.
-  * Otherwise try to use the external tool [JabRef LibreOffice Converter](https://github.com/teertinker/JabRef\_LibreOffice\_Converter).
+  * Otherwise, try to use the external tool [JabRef LibreOffice Converter](https://github.com/teertinker/JabRef\_LibreOffice\_Converter).
 This LibreOffice extension converts the reference marks to code that can be saved.
 * There is currently no support for footnote based citations.
 * The cursor may be poorly positioned after inserting a citation.
 * Copy-pasting the example style file directly from this page can give an unparseable file.
 To avoid this, instead download the example file from the link in the download section.